Bronchospasm

 Bronchospasm or a bronchial spasm is a sudden constriction of the muscles in the walls of the bronchioles.
 It is caused by the release (degranulation) of substances from mast cells or basophils under the influence of anaphylatoxins.
 It causes difficulty in breathing which ranges from mild to severe.

 Bronchospasms occur in asthma, chronic bronchitis and anaphylaxis.
 Bronchospasms are a possible side effect of some drugs: pilocarpine, beta blockers (used to treat hypertension), a paradoxical result of using LABA drugs (to treat COPD), and other drugs.
 Bronchospasms can present as a sign of giardiasis.

 Some factors that contribute to bronchospasm include consuming certain foods, taking certain medicines, allergic responses to insects, and fluctuating hormone levels, particularly in women.

 Bronchospasms are one of several conditions associated with cold housing.

 The overactivity of the bronchioles' muscle is a result of exposure to a stimulus which under normal circumstances would cause little or no response.
 The resulting constriction and inflammation causes a narrowing of the airways and an increase in mucus production; this reduces the amount of oxygen that is available to the individual causing breathlessness, coughing and hypoxia.

 Bronchospasms are a serious potential complication of placing a breathing tube during general anesthesia.
 When the airways spasm or constrict in response to the irritating stimulus of the breathing tube, it is difficult to maintain the airway and the patient can become apneic.
 During general anesthesia, signs of bronchospasm include wheezing, high peak inspiratory pressures, increased intrinsic PEEP, decreased expiratory tidal volumes, and an upsloping capnograph (obstructive pattern).
-In severe cases, there may be complete inability to ventilate and loss of ETCO2 as well as hypoxia and desaturation.
+In severe cases, there may be complete inability to ventilate and loss of ETCO2 as well as hypoxia and oxygen desaturation.

 Cause

 Bronchospasms can occur for a number of reasons.
 Lower respiratory tract conditions such as asthma, chronic obstructive pulmonary disease (COPD), and emphysema can result in contraction of the airways.
 Other causes are side effects of topical decongestants such as oxymetazoline and phenylephrine.
 Both of these medications activate alpha-1 adrenergic receptors that result in smooth muscle constriction.
 Non-selective beta blockers are known to facilitate bronchospasm as well.
-Beta blockers bind to the β2 receptors and block the action of epinephrine and norepinephrine causing shortness of breath.
+Beta blockers bind to the beta-2 adrenergic receptors and block the action of epinephrine and norepinephrine causing shortness of breath.

-Additionally, the pediatric population is more susceptible to disease and complications from bronchospasm due to their airway diameter being smaller; applying Poiseuille's Law to the airways it is clear that airflow resistance through a tube is inversely related to the radius of the tube to the fourth power, therefore, decreases in airway results in significant flow impediments.
+Additionally, the pediatric population is more susceptible to disease and complications from bronchospasm due to their airway diameter being smaller.